mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

             d & 0 & 1
         \end{matrix}\right)

-For shading the inverse matrices are required to transform the polygon of the light.
+For shading we need the inverse matrices to transform the polygon of the light.
 Originally it is of course in the space of the BRDF over which we do not know how to integrate over.
 If we apply the inverse matrix to polygon, it is then in the space of the cosine distribution over which we can integrate instead.